Home > Analyses > Utilities > PPL Corporation

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places PPL Corporation in the distress zone, indicating a high risk of financial distress and potential bankruptcy:
+PPL’s Altman Z-Score places it in the distress zone, indicating a high probability of financial distress and bankruptcy risk:

 altman z score analysis